jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D51R1-D53R1
 Two days on the road without internet; coded but not committed until now.
 Worked on a list of calculators to develop and maybe turn into a robust simulation for teaching stats.
 Worked on an ANOVA calculator but not finsihed.

+###D54R1
+Completed the ANOVA calculator.
+Worked a bit on larger statistical ed plan.
+May put that aside for a bit and get back to ALife stuff.